About Frontend Dogma

 Yes!
 Feedback and initiative are always welcome.

-If you want to further support Frontend Dogma, consider Frontend Dogma’s books, or back Frontend Dogma on Open Collective.
+If you want to support Frontend Dogma—which would help, as the project is hard free-time work and far from being sustainable—, consider Frontend Dogma’s books or backing Frontend Dogma on Open Collective or on Patreon.

 (On Open Collective you can also share ideas on what could be a great next feature—ideas on anything that would help your work as a frontend developer, lead, or manager.)